T

 Insider tips

-• Book major attractions like the Colosseum and Vatican Museums online weeks in advance.
+• Book major attractions like the Colosseum and Vatican Museums well in advance online to save time.

-• Utilize Rome's public transport (metro, buses) but be aware of pickpockets.
+• Utilize Rome's public transport (buses, trams, metro) but be prepared for some walking between sites.

-• Stay hydrated by refilling your water bottle at 'nasoni' (public drinking fountains).
+• Stay hydrated by refilling your water bottle at Rome's many 'nasoni' (public drinking fountains).

 Packing highlights